-Pat recently sat down with Megan Apple of A Virtual Certainty to share some thoughts about the heart and soul of Pat's Granola.
+Pat sat down with Megan Apple of A Virtual Certainty to share some thoughts about the heart and soul of Pat's Granola.

 What drove you to start Pat’s Granola?